YouranonymousFriend/BC-Video-Fix/README.md

 Which browsers are compatible?
 ------------------------------
 This extension is compatible only with chrome-based Browsers, like Google Chrome or Brave.
+For the Firefox browser, please visit: https://github.com/YouranonymousFriend/Bc-Video-Fix-FF

 -----------------------------------------------------------------------------------------------------------------------------------------------------------